MELScience/blog.melscience.com/en/2014-05-27-what-we-are-going-to-do-plus-3D-designer.md

 author: Vassili Philippov
 post-image: <img src="/images/howdifferentialworks.jpg" width="600" height="400" alt="How differential works">
 language: en
+post-id: 2014-05-27
 ---
-RU On the importance of proper visuals in science and education; position of a 3D designer well-versed in physics and chemistry; answer to the problem about washed clothes drying up in frosty air; and a new problem about a turning train.
+On the importance of proper visuals in science and education; position of a 3D designer well-versed in physics and chemistry; answer to the problem about washed clothes drying up in frosty air; and a new problem about a turning train.
 <!-- more -->

+---

 Yesterday, I promised to share my thoughts on information transfer and communication.
 In fact, this is a very complex matter.
 Why do some people fail to solve a problem and others “see” the solution right away?
 It largely depends on the presence of